mingjia0511/quantmas/problems/year_4/problem.md

 - 📅 30-day processing time for ALL transactions
 - 💰 Buy/sell prices locked in on the day you initiate the action
 - 💸 You still owe taxes during the processing period if selling
-- 🚫 No trading allowed after day 70 (to ensure everything clears by year-end)

 ## Transaction Processing Mechanics